El Salvador national football team: 2020s

 On February 25, 2025, INDES and FESFUT would officially proclaim Hernán Darío Gómez to be the new incumbent head coach of the national team.

 From March to May, El Salvador played 3 exhibition fixtures where they faced Houston Dynamo(2–1 loss), Pachuca(1–1 draw), and Guatemala(1–1 draw).
 On June 7 and 10, El Salvador concluded their 2nd round of qualifiers against Anguilla and Suriname.
 El Salvador defeated Anguilla 0–3 and measured up to a highly contested 1–1 draw against Suriname at home and advance to the final round of qualifying.

 In the same month, El Salvador would go on to have one of their worst Gold Cup performances since 1998.
 Only able to claim one point from Curaçao in a 0–0 draw, failing to score a single goal, and finishing their tenure with 2 losses against Honduras and Canada, which would drop them into last place in their group.

-El Salvador would participate in the final round of world cup qualifiers from September to November of 2025.
+El Salvador would participate in the final round of world cup qualifiers from September to November 2025.
 From the period time that was given to them, El Salvador managed to defeat Guatemala away in their first fixture.
 However, El Salvador failed to secure any meaningful results afterwards; losing the rest of their 5 games (home and away) to Suriname, Panama, and Guatemala.
 El Salvador concluded their campaign with only three points and finishing last in their group.